Last Update:2025/04/21

 • Access the Gmail website, click “log on” at the upper right.

 • The “account protection” page, as shown in the figure below, will appear.
-This screen is to register the communication method to receive contact from Google for account recovery, mainly in cases where the user forgets their password or is locked out of their account for security reasons.
+This page is to register the communication method to receive a contact from Google for account recovery, mainly in cases where the user forgets their password or is locked out of their account for security reasons.
 Contact addresses can be input after logging in.
 Click “Complete” if you do not want to input contact addresses at this time.

 • ID confirmation, as shown in the figure below, is required for security reasons.
 (This shows up primarily when an account is accessed from a device that is not regularly used.)
-In this case, input the Employee ID confirmed in Section 3.1.
+In this case, input your Employee ID confirmed in Section 3.1.

-The password that you created here can be used as the login password when you use Google Workspace services, including DC Mail.
+The password that you created here can be used as the login password when you use Google Workspace services, including DCMail.
 In light of this, carefully manage this password, do not forget it and do not tell anyone else your password.

-4.1 Use with Windows and/or macOS
+4.1 Windows and/or macOS

-4.2 Use on Android, iOS and iPadOS
+4.2 Android, iOS and iPadOS

 • (In the case of iOS or iPadOS) Install the Gmail app from the App Store.
 (Use your own Apple ID to install the app)

-Even if you have not set up an account, if you are using a DC Mail account on another Google app (Google Chrome, etc.), the screen at the bottom will appear, and your account will be displayed in the black portion.
+If you are using your DCMail (Google Workspace) account on other Google apps (Google Chrome, etc.), the page below may appear, and your account will be displayed in the black portion.
 In this case, you can enable DC Mail for use by tapping on “Complete” at the upper left.

-• Tap on “Google”
+• Tap “Google”

 5. Transfer setting

-• Click on “Forward email and POP/IMAP.”
+• Click “Forwarding and POP/IMAP.”

-• Specify an email address to which you want to forward emails (email address that is regularly used, etc.), and click on “Next.”
+• Specify an email address to which you want to forward emails (email address that is regularly used, etc.), and click “Next.”

 • Access the Integrated Electronic Authentication System.
 See here for the access method.